 be seen in the distance between Cerro del Medio and Redondo.

 The ring fracture domes are circled in the photograph below.

 RIng fracture domes in Valles Caldera

 Unlike the Redondo Peak resurgent dome, which consists of existing rock pushed up by the injection of fresh magma below, these smaller domes formed from freshly erupted magma that seeped up through the ring fracture.
-This magma was high in silica but low in dissolved gases, and so it erupted relatively gently.
-Small quantities of pumice were erupted that are now found scattered throughout the Los Alamos area.
+This magma was high in silica but low in dissolved gases, so it erupted relatively gently.
+Significant quantities of pumice were erupted that are now found scattered throughout the Los Alamos area.
 Much of the lava that erupted was so high in silica and low in water vapor that it formed obsidian flows.

 It may seem peculiar that an eruption though the ring fracture would be concentrated at individual vents.
 This is actually very typical of eruptions along a long fissure.
 Eruptions in Hawaii sometimes begin with a "curtain of fire" spread along a fissure, but the eruption quickly concentrates at a single vent.
 This is because the lava cools quickly to plug the narrower parts of the fracture, forcing more lava through the wider parts, which are eroded and made even wider by the passage of the lava.
 The same process took place in the Valles caldera.